 Some nature centers sell field guides which are incredibly helpful in actually identifying plants and animals.
 Visit your local library and check out the many field guides offered there.
 Most major bookstores sell field guides for your particular area.
 Try to identify the common birds, squirrels and wildlife in your area.

 There are very detailed websites for local vernal pools, parks and trees in our area – find out what’s in your area and look on the internet for more specifics.

 The park rangers have a wealth of information to share.
 The centers or parks are a great place to begin a closer study of God’s creation.
 Some nature centers offer free programs or tours.

 This gives the children a chance to see the changes in nature.
 You can even set aside one day a week that includes a nature walk.

-- If you live in the city, take a walk around the neighborhood collecting leaves, seed pods, bird feathers, dropped flowers (don’t pick them from neighbor’s yards!) and then identify them using guides from the library or internet.
+Collect leaves, seed pods, bird feathers, dropped flowers (don’t pick them from neighbor’s yards!) and then identify them using guides from the library or internet.
 Dry them and paste them into a special book just for that purpose, making sure to label them correctly.
 Or start small plastic boxes containing your finds.

-- Spend time enjoying the scenery – talk about what God made on which days.
+Talk about what God made on which days.
 Bring your Bible for reference.

 Maybe even bring nuts and seeds and fruits to coincide with what the local animals might also eat.